jmacdon/LDblocks_GRCh38/README.md

 files (they all have the same IDs) and the second returns all the European subject IDs that are found in both the VCFs and the IDs we got from 1000Genomes.

+We used similar scripts for the pyhro recombination maps, depending on the goal.
+For sub-population specific LD blocks, we only selected those subjects from a given sub-population.
+For super-population maps, we similarly chose all sub-populations within a super-population to compute correlations.
+But do note that we used a single sub-population for the genetic map (e.g., for the AFR super-population, we used the GWD sub-population genetic map).

+For EUR, we omitted FIN, due to large differences between FIN and other European ancestries.
+For AFR we omitted both ASW and ACB due to admixture.
+Block statistics for the four super-populations using pyrho recombination maps can be found [here](data/popTables.html).

 We then computed all the correlation values in parallel using `runAllCov.sh` which can be found in the scripts directory.